Platformus/Platformus-Docs/getting_started/tutorial_basic_content_management.rst

 We have working Platformus-based web application.
 Let’s assume it is the default personal website that goes with the installer.
 Now we are going to see how to add the blog section on that website.

-First of all, we need the blog post page, right?
-Each post should have the same properties as the regular page, but also it needs preview (the small piece of content), image, and creation date.
+First of all, we need the blog post pages, right?
+Each blog post post should have the same properties as the regular page, but also it needs preview (the small piece of content), image, and creation date.
 In the Platformus context, all the pages are objects which are described by the classes.
 Therefore, to create new type of page (and new type of object) we need to create the corresponding class first.